Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-You lay a cursed brand of darkness upon a creature [grappled](conditions.md#grappled) by you, forcing it to succeed a CHAa Save or take 4d6 Fire damage and be Cursed for the duration.
+You lay a cursed brand of darkness upon a creature [grappled](conditions.md#grappled) by you, forcing it to succeed a CHA  Save or take 4d6 Fire damage and be Cursed for the duration.
 While cursed in this way, the creature takes 2d6 fire plus 1d10 Necrotic damage whenever it ends its turn illuminated by Bright Light.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*